braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/preference_center.md

 {%endraw%}

 {% alert important %}
-The above liquid tag only works when launching a Campaign or Canvas.
+The above Liquid tag will only work when launching a Campaign or Canvas.
 Sending a test email will not render a valid link.
 {% endalert %}

 ## Editing a preference center